Overview

 • Exchange-Traded Notes (ETNs) – An ETN is a senior unsecured debt obligation designed to track the

-for example, commodity futures, foreign currency and equities.
-ETNs are similar to ETFs in that they are
+assets, for example, commodity futures, foreign currency and equities.
+ETNs are similar to ETFs in that

-listed on an exchange and can typically be bought or sold throughout the trading day.
-However, an ETN is
+they are listed on an exchange and can typically be bought or sold throughout the trading day.

 payments can vary.
 This type of investment can include corporate and government debt securities,

-leveraged loans, high yield, and investment grade debt and structured products, such as mortgage and
+leveraged loans, high yield, and investment-grade debt and structured products.
+For example, mortgage

-other asset-backed securities, although individual bonds may be the best-known type of fixed income
+and other asset-backed securities, although individual bonds may be the best-known type of fixed

-security.
-In general, the fixed income market is volatile and fixed income securities carry interest rate
+income security.
+In general, the fixed income market is volatile, and fixed income securities carry

-risk.
+interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
-This effect is usually more
+This effect is often more

 pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk, liquidity risk,